-Scientists shed light on mystery surrounding hepatitis B virus: Discovery is decades in the makingJanuary 9th, 2013 in Medical research /
+Scientists shed light on mystery surrounding hepatitis B virus: Discovery is decades in the makingJanuary 9, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—Scientists from the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), part of the National Institutes of Health, and the University of Oxford, U.K., have shed light on a long-standing enigma about the structure of a protein related to the Hepatitis B virus.
 Their findings, reported in Structure, could lead to new therapeutic strategies for chronic liver disease.

 World-wide, some 350 million people are chronically infected with Hepatitis B Virus (HBV), of whom 620,000 die each year from HBV-related liver disease.
 Like any other pathogen, HBV expresses protein antigens that trigger the body's immune system to defend itself.
 A relatively small and simple virus, HBV has three major clinical antigens that elicit an immune response: the surface antigen (which is also used safely and effectively to vaccinate individuals against HBV), the core antigen (HBcAg), and the e-antigen (HBeAg).

 The HBV core antigen and the e-antigen are basically two versions of the same protein, but the core antigen is important for virus production, while the e-antigen is not.
 The e-antigen plays a role in establishing immune tolerance and chronic HBV infection.
 In addition, the core antigen assembles into the shell (capsid) that houses the genetic material of the virus, while the e-antigen is secreted into the bloodstream in an unassembled form.
 The relationship between the e-antigen and the core antigen has been a mystery for the past three decades.